CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 On this is done we can install the library again using `composer i` and the code of the core should then be present inside the `vendor-prefixed`.

-Once this is done the next step is to create the configurations from the plugin.
+Once this is done the next step is to create the configurations for the plugin.
 For that we need to create a `configs` folder with two files `configs/providers.php` and `configs/providers.php`.

 Inside `configs/providers.php` the following content should be added: